ZyenDomani/AlasiyaWoW/README.md

 It is written in C++ and based on MaNGOS, TrinityCore and SunwellCore.

 This is the Alasiya Branch, which is based on older code to build/run on my servers.
 Updates are hand-picked from upstream for compatibility with my servers.
+Very Minor changes and additions based on my personal preference for my server and site.